google/rubik/README.md

 ### Prerequisites

- - Merchant Center API enabled on GCP
+ 1. Content API enabled on GCP (Required) - See: https://developers.google.com/shopping-content/guides/quickstart
- - A local or virtual machine with python3
+ 2. Machine with python3 (Required)
- - OAuth Credentials on GCP, with CLIENT_ID and CLIENT_SECRET
+ 3. OAuth Desktop Credentials on GCP, with CLIENT_ID and CLIENT_SECRET (Required)
- - Big Query, if you don't want to use a CSV
+    - Go to API & Services > OAuth Consent Screen > Mark it as Internal, there is no need to fill other fields
+    - Then go to API & Services > Credentials > Create Credentials > OAuth Client ID
+        - Application Type: Desktop
+        - Name: rubik-desktop (can be anything)
+ - Big Query (Optional).

 ### Deploy